JohannVonDiesel/webhookmonitor/README.md

 ## What is it?

 ⚠️ WIP ⚠️
-c

 Demo web-hook monitor that generates an event when a POST request is received, it generates a response and also logs the events for further data ingestion.
-It is intended to be used as a basis for building a more robust monitoring scheme for applications or services that generate webhook events.
+It is intended to be used as a basis for building a more robust monitoring scheme for applications or services that generate web-hook events.

 This deploys as a GCP Cloud Function.